 Simplifying Government Procurement Processes

-There are also ongoing efforts to eliminate the strictures that have long prevented MSMEs from doing business with government.
+There are also ongoing efforts to eliminate the strictures that have long prevented MSMEs from doing business with the government.

-The common thread in public sector bid announcements is the proof of compliance with taxation and other regulatory obligations.
+The common thread in public sector bid announcements is proof of compliance with taxation and other regulatory obligations.
 Some of these requirements have limited the ability of MSMEs, and particularly the Nigerian startup community, to participate in public procurements.

 The realisation of these constraints has led to the review of the procurement requirements on contractor obligations to the National Pension Commission (PENCOM) and the Industrial Training Fund (ITF).

 With the review, contractors with less than 15 employees, as opposed to 3 employees previously, are no longer required to obtain a PENCOM compliance certificate for procurement.

 In the same vein, companies with less than 5 personnel or less than fifty million naira annual turnover also do not require the ITF compliance certificate to do business with the government.
 This is especially instructive, as according to the 2010 National MSME Collaborative Survey report, 97% of businesses in Nigeria, do not have more than 10 employees or N50 million in assets.

 Furthermore, the Bureau of Public Procurement (BPP) has automated the registration process for prospective contractors, consultants and service providers, and improved transparency through its national open contracting portal.

 These reforms, and several more, have been delivered by PEBEC working in collaboration with multiple stakeholders across the public and private sectors over the past 3 years.

 People have often questioned the logic behind the focus on these reforms, including regulatory interventions, given the current state of infrastructure in Nigeria.